Infineon/linux-optiga-trust-m/README.md

 ###  <a name="trustm_protected_update_rsakey"></a>trustm_protected_update_rsakey

-Simple demo to show the process to do protected update for ECC key of target OID(0xE0F1-E0F3) by using the trust Anchor installed in OPTIGA™ Trust M and/or the secret installed in OPTIGA™ Trust M .
+Simple demo to show the process to do protected update for RSA key of target OID(0xE0FC-E0FD) by using the trust Anchor installed in OPTIGA™ Trust M and/or the secret installed in OPTIGA™ Trust M .

 ```console
 foo@bar:~$ ./bin/trustm_protected_update_rsakey -h